AlbertUlysses/kanyethewrapper/README.md

 None

 # Usage

-There is only one class you need to import and only one method you need to invoke, just like there is only one **Kanye West**.
-The class is `Kanye`
+## The Wrapper

-The method is `west()`
-Below is an example of running the wrapper in the Python interpreter:
+There is one class that you need to import, and one main method for the wrapper.
+The class is Kanye and the method is west(), below is an example of running the wrapper in the Python interpreter:
 ```
 >>> from kanye_the_wrapper import Kanye
 >>> example = Kanye()